-Equivalently, this means the degree of any non-cyclotomic irreducible factor of $A_{p,q}(t)=0$ is bounded above and below by constant multiples of $rp+sq$.
-This completes the proof. \end{proof}
+Equivalently, it means the degree of any non-cyclotomic irreducible factor of $A_{p,q}(t)=0$ is bounded above and below by constant multiples of $rp+sq$.
+This completes the proof (recall that $r$ and $s$ are independent of $p$ and $q$). \end{proof}

-Now we are ready to complete the proof of Theorem~\ref{21011903}.
+Now we are ready to conclude the proof of Theorem~\ref{21011903}.

-\begin{proof}[Proof of Theorem~\ref{21011903}] We prove the theorem only for $p,q>0$.
-The rest cases can be treated similarly.
+\begin{proof}[Proof of Theorem~\ref{21011903}] We show the theorem only for $p,q>0$.
+The rest of the cases can be treated similarly.
 Let $A_{p,q}(t)$ be normalized as~\eqref{21013103}.
 For $\frac{a_n-a_j}{n-j}<0$ for every $j$ ($0\leq j\leq n-1$), the result follows by Theorem~\ref{2101280} (1) and so it is assumed $\frac{a_n-a_j}{n-j}>0$ for some $j$ ($0\leq j\leq n-1$).
-Let $s_A$ be given as in~\eqref{21020203}.
-For a co-prime pair $(p,q)$ satisfying $p/q>s_A$, since the claim was also proved in Theorem~\ref{2101280} (2), we further suppose $p/q<s_A$ and let
+Let $S_A$ be given as in~\eqref{21020203}.
+For a coprime pair $(p,q)$ satisfying $p/q>S_A$, since the claim was also proved in Theorem~\ref{2101280} (2), we further suppose $p/q<S_A$ and let

-Note that $(a_{n_2}, n_2)$ is a corner of $\NT(A)$ and $s_A$ is the slope of the edge $E_{s_A}$ connecting two corners $(a_n, n)$ and $(a_{n_2}, n_2)$ of $\NT(A)$.
+Note that $(a_{n_2}, n_2)$ is a corner of $\NT(A)$ and $S_A$ is the slope of the edge $E_{S_A}$ connecting two corners $(a_n, n)$ and $(a_{n_2}, n_2)$ of $\NT(A)$.

 We distinguish two cases.